microsoft/chronos/README.md

 # Chronos

-> Experiment & govern your threading layer with an iron-fist
+> Measure, experiment with & govern your threading layer with an iron-fist

 Chronos (named after Greek god of time) is a thread orchestration, experimentation, monitoring and governance library for Android applications that work for large scale mobile apps.
 It enables a teams of developers on multiple features to utilise threading in a safe and controllable way.
 - Addresses the thread explosion problem for large teams with a centralised threadpool management system.